MZaimM/shollutech/README.md

 # shollutech_v5

-A new Flutter project, this project use ML library https://pub.dev/packages/tflite_flutter
+A new Flutter project, this project using object detection with ML library https://pub.dev/packages/tflite_flutter

 ## Getting Started